Rabies quarantine in the United Kingdom for dogs, cats and ferrets and other animals that are susceptible to rabies.

-All dogs, cats and ferrets entering the UK which do not meet the requirements of PETS must enter quarantine.
-Animals may be quarantined after failing a check carried out by a Defra or Scottish Government approved carrier, or a spot check carried out by the Animal Health and Veterinary Laboratories Agency (AHVLA).
+All dogs, cats and ferrets entering the UK which do not meet the requirements of the pet travel schme must enter quarantine.
+Animals may be quarantined after failing a check carried out by an approved carrier, or a spot check carried out by the Animal and Plant Health Agency (APHA).

 Pets may also be licensed directly into quarantine on a voluntary basis to provide a system for emergencies where people do not have time to prepare pets before relocating to the UK.

 Any pet that enters quarantine must meet the EU entry requirements before that pet can be released.
 These requirements will differ depending on which country the pet has travelled from.

 Pets entering the UK from a listed third country or EU member state must meet the following EU rules:

 - vaccination for rabies